MartinKondor/ArduinoControl/README.md

 }
 ```

-Now this project is ready to be uploaded to an Arduino and be used with the commands.
+Now this project is ready to be uploaded to a board and be used with the commands.

-After the upload go to this project's directory and check the `examples/blink.py` for the python example.
+After the upload go to this project's directory and check the `examples/` folder for more examples.

 ## Commands